 Few know that the acclaimed opera singer spent the first year of her married life in a small house right in the heart of the Pioneer Valley, in Marian.

 And the house where the diva with the golden voice lived, is now open to the public for free.
 It shows a beautiful array of photos, recordings, memorabilia, books and furniture of her time.
 All this has been lovingly reconstructed by members and supporters of the Pioneer Valley Tourism and Development Association.

-The 135 year old house was rescued from demolition by the Mirani Shire Council who relocated it from Marian Mill to a more prominent riverbank setting along the main Eungella Road in Edward Lloyd Park two kilometres from the heart of Marian and restored the run down building.
+The house, built in 1881/83 was rescued from demolition by the Mirani Shire Council who relocated it from Marian Mill to a more prominent riverbank setting along the main Eungella Road in Edward Lloyd Park, two kilometres from the heart of Marian and restored the run down building.

 The house boasts an arts and craft shop featuring an extensive array of locally handmade gifts and souvenirs and is home to the Pioneer Valley accredited Visitor Information Centre.